benmvp/slides/2019/ato/react-eco.md

 </div>

 NOTES:
-- Same BEM style CSS class names convention because eventually it'll all be merged
+- Same BEM style CSS class names convention
+  * Eventually it'll all be merged into a bundle
-- If the convention is broken you could still have collisions
+  * If the convention is broken you could still have collisions
-- Hopefully your global CSS was already modularized, so this transition shouldn't be tough
+- Hopefully your global CSS was already modularized
+  * So this transition shouldn't be tough

 /////
 <!-- .slide: data-background="url(../../img/nav-react/shaun-low-498556-blue-gray-coral-unsplash.jpg) no-repeat center" data-background-size="cover" -->